What to Pack for a Trip to Europe

 I was advised not to pack gym shoes because no one in Europe walks around wearing Nikes, and that was very true!
 Since I didn’t plan on working out on my trip, I didn’t pack sneakers at all and was completely happy with that decision.

-Before leaving, I tested out my TOMS on a 3-mile walk to make sure they really would be comfortable for miles of walking.
+Before leaving, I tested out my on a 3-mile walk to make sure they really would be comfortable for miles of walking.
 They definitely passed the test and I was glad to have them along on the trip.

 Tops